BYODKM/Objective.css/README.md

   background-color: $red
 ```

-You can keep code clean and the scope small.
+You can keep code clean and small.

 ## 4. Instances can have own child elements